Pituitary Gland Drugs

 Somatotropin

-These is a synthetic version of growth hormone which is administered via injection
+This is a synthetic version of growth hormone which is administered via injection.

-– Used to stimulate growth in replacement therapy in people with GH deficiency and Turner syndrome
+It is used to stimulate growth in people with GH deficiency and Turner syndrome.

 Disclaimer